-After the interrogation finished, the statement was referred to Lebanon’s Public Prosecutor Judge Ghassan Oueidate to make a decision that suits Lebanon and its laws according to the Constitution of Lebanon.
+After the interrogation finished, the statement was referred to Lebanon’s Public Prosecutor Judge Ghassan Oueidat to make a decision that suits Lebanon and its laws according to the Constitution of Lebanon.

 Our team works tirelessly to ensure Lebanese people have a reliable alternative to the politically-backed media outlets with their heavily-funded and dangerous propaganda machines.
 We've been detained, faced nonstop cyber attacks, censorship, attempted kidnapping, physical intimidation, and frivolous lawsuits draining our resources.
 Financial support from our readers keeps us fighting on your behalf.
 If you are financially able, please consider supporting The961's work.
 Support The961.
 Make a contribution now.